 Similarly, death certificate process fees range from $35.00 to $150.00.
 You do not need a casket for cremation, a basic cremation container can be used, so this saves on costs.
-If you are holding a viewing or funeral service prior to cremation, some funeral homes will offer a rental casket or viewing bed for this purpose.
-Fees in Brown County have also just been increased from $150 to between $200 and $280 (depending on whether a Medical Examiner signs off the death).
+Some funeral homes will offer a rental casket or viewing bed for this purpose if you are holding a viewing or funeral service before cremation.
+Fees in Brown County have also just been increased from $150 to between $200 and $280 (depending on whether a Medical Examiner signs off on the death).

 How do I decide between a burial or a cremation in Wisconsin?

-Whether to opt for burial or cremation is entirely a personal choice, or may be dictated by available funds for the funeral.
-As mentioned above, a cremation will work out far cheaper than a burial.
+Whether to choose burial or cremation is entirely a personal choice or may be dictated by available funds for the funeral.
+As mentioned above, a cremation is far cheaper than a burial.
 You may be influenced if the deceased left explicit wishes and/or a funeral plan.
-If a cemetery plot is already owned this may influence your decision.
+If a cemetery plot is already owned, this may influence your decision.

-Burial was once the preferred choice in Wisconsin, but it was reported in 2012 that cremation had overtaken burial as the preferred funeral option for families in Wisconsin.
+Burial was once the preferred choice in Wisconsin, but cremation has now overtaken burial as the preferred funeral option for families in Wisconsin.

-If you are unsure about whether you want a burial or a cremation, you can read further articles on cremation vs. burial from our Library/Info section.
-You can also talk to family, friends and your support network.
+If you are unsure about whether you want a burial or a cremation, you can read further articles on cremation vs. burial from our Funeral Resources section.
+You can also talk to family, friends, and your support network.

 Does the deceased have to be embalmed in Wisconsin?

 There is no legal requirement that stipulates that the deceased must be embalmed.
 However, some funeral homes may adopt policies that insist upon embalming if a public viewing or service is being held.
 If you proceed with a timely funeral, there is really no need for embalming (and it can just be another fee to add to your funeral costs)!